Sedalia Golf Course

 Par 4

 This par 4 is another test of driving accuracy.
-Miss it left and you're out of bounds.
+Miss it left & you are out of bounds.
 If you miss it right, you are surrounded by a group of mature trees that force you to manufacture a shot to the green.
-A good tee shot will leave you with a short iron to a deep green that is protected by bunkers on the front and right side.
+A good tee shot will leave you with a short iron to a deep green that is protected by bunkers on the front & right side.

 Hole #7